vandad1901/secretlounge-ng/README.md

 ---------------
 Rewrite of [secretlounge](https://github.com/6697/secretlounge), a bot to make an anonymous group chat on Telegram.

-This forks has 2 main fixes for herkou deploys
+This forks has fixes for herkou deploys

 * Postgresql support
 * Moved secrets to enviromental variables